-Orthorexia Nervosa An eating disorder in which a person obsesses about eating only "pure" and healthy food to such an extent that it interferes with the person's life.
-This disorder is not a diagnosis listed in the DSM-IV.
+Orthorexia Nervosa An eating disturbancein which a person obsesses about eating only "pure" and healthy food to such an extent that it interferes with the person's life.
+This eating disturbance is not a diagnosis listed in the DSM-V.